 Chilton, Paul and Christina Schäffner

-Cutler, Richard H.
+Cutler, Richard H

 de Cillia, Rudolf, Martin Reisigl, and Ruth Wodak

-Dik, Simon, C.
+Dik, Simon, C

 Emrich, Cynthia G., Holly H. Brower, Jack Feldman and Howard Garland

-This list is based on CrossRef data as of 19 august 2021.
+This list is based on CrossRef data as of 28 august 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.